tlswg/tls13-spec/draft-ietf-tls-tls13.md

 -  What countermeasures do you use to prevent timing attacks against RSA signing operations {{TIMING}}?

-- When verifying RSA signatures, do you accept both NULL and missing parameters (see {{cryptographic-attributes}})?
+- When verifying RSA signatures, do you accept both NULL and missing parameters?
   Do you verify that the RSA padding doesn't have additional data after the hash value? {{FI06}}

 -  When using Diffie-Hellman key exchange, do you correctly preserve